You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 Since they don't have any official definition, we use our own, which is as follows:

-DROPPED and BONUS are two special keywords you can enter as the answer in the input field.
+DROPPED and BONUS are two special answers you can use to mark questions.

 Since they don't have any official definition, we use our own, which is as follows: